Attack on Memory: Reception

 Attack on Memory has received strong reviews.
 The album has a score of 83 out of 100 on the review aggregate site Metacritic, based on 33 reviews.

 Pitchfork's Ian Cohen gave the album a Best New Album designation, writing "But like the best of indie's recent guitar bands that dare to skew retro [...]
 Attack on Memory is too visceral to feel like escapism, too vital to feel like cheap revival."
 Steven Hyden of The A.V.
 Club also praised the album, writing "Baldi used to write like a kid anxiously dodging boredom; on Attack On Memory, he’s moved in the opposite direction, opening up wide spaces in his music and letting the fury beneath breathe and then bellow."
 Consequence of Sound's Michael Roffman praised the album "[d]espite the vaguely emo lyricism," writing "Baldi hardly comes off as juvenile.
 He’s far too sincere and angst-driven, only it’s the "from-the-bowels" sort of angst that Hutch Harris trademarked with his Thermals outfit.
 Zachary Houle of PopMatters called the album "an album that was well worth the wait," writing "Hyper and frenzied, Attack on Memory has every right to be an anticipated early album of 2012.
 It’s great, catchy as hell, and bristling with retro rage and vitriol."

 Tiny Mix Tapes' Conrad Tao, on the other hand, criticized the lyrics, writing "'No Future/No Past' and 'No Sentiment' work as anthems of angst but are lyrically confused, the former’s aggression at odds with its insistence on apathy while the latter has the worst line of the whole album: 'No nostalgia, no sentiment, we’re over it now.'"
 Adam Downer of Sputnikmusic also had a mixed reaction to the album, writing on the band's new sound: "They might misguidedly masquerade as something more 'authentic' by hiding behind a bunch of muddy bullshit, but the muddy bullshit is conspicuously calculated, which invalidates its purpose.
 In other words, they try not to be what they were previously by aping a different, heavier sound, and the resulting record's a hodgepodge."

 Accolades

 Pitchfork ranked Attack on Memory #19 on its list of the top 50 albums of 2012, writing: "For too long, indie bands didn’t want to get their hands dirty; with Attack on Memory, Cloud Nothings were out for blood."
 The album was listed at #21 on Rolling Stone's list of the top 50 albums of 2012, saying "Drums pummel, guitars chew scenery, and Baldi's scream makes old-school aggro-depression feel like new-school joy."
 The album was listed 6th on Stereogum's list of top 50 albums of 2012.

-Acclaimed Music, a site which aggregates hundreds of critics' lists from around the world into an all-time ranking, declares the album as the 1005th most acclaimed of all-time.